yating52997/nycu-llama2/README.md

 ```py
 python main.py
 ```
-If ypu are using V100, the training time is roughly 10 minutes per epoch.
+If you are using V100, the training time is roughly 10 minutes per epoch.

 You may want to run inference to test the model
 ```py
 python inference.py